tobyhodges/python_packaging/episodes/03-building-and-installing.Rmd

 ::::::::::::::::::::::::::::::::::::: objectives

-- Use `venv` to manage Python environments
+- Use `conda` to manage Python environments
 - Understand what happens when we install a package
-- Use `setuptools` to install packages to our local environment
+- Use `pip` and `hatch` to install packages to our local environment

 ::::::::::::::::::::::::::::::::::::::::::::::::